InoryS/Clash-Parser-Online-Vercel/README.md

 ### Notes

-1. This repository is updated irregularly.
-For the latest code, please refer to the original repository.
+1. I am too lazy to update this warehouse code.
+Please get the latest code from the original warehouse.
+Generally, copy the main program code from the original git repository and update it to your repository.
 2. When deploying on Vercel, the request path should be in the form of `https://example.com/api?` or `https://example.com/api/?`, not the root directory.
 3. Example request path: `https://clash-parser-online-vercel.vercel.app/api?source=jynb&mixin=jynb`.
 Requesting this URL will return an error response because the URL in the source.txt of this repository is invalid.